Scannon3/dev-insights/notes/schema_design.md

 trade offs:

-soft reference on event.repo_id gives up referential integrity, databsae no longer guarentees that an events repo_id points to a real stored repo, so some events dangle
+soft references on event.repo_id and repository.user_id give up referential integrity so the database no longer guarantees that an event's repo_id points to a real stored repo, or that a repository's user_id points to a real stored user. so some of these references dangle, pointing at ids that were never stored.

 SQLite+ORM - the swap to postgres will require insert functions to change to postgres equivlent